martinsumner/riak_kv/docs/NextGenReplGuide.md

 - no support for hierarchical replication (i.e. such as the spanning-tree protected replication available in the legacy `riak_repl` application);
 - relatively little production testing when using parallel mode AAE (i.e. when not exclusively using the leveled backend).

-Before starting, it is helpful to understand the underling concepts:
+Before starting, it is helpful to understand the underlying concepts:

 - [Queues and Workers](#concepts---queues-and-workers);
 - [Replication references](#concepts---replication-references);